 A registration confirmation will be emailed to the main contact of the household account once the registration is processed.

-• The class you have requested has reached its registration limit, and you were placed on the waiting list.
+- The program you have requested has reached its registration limit, and you were placed on the waiting list.

-• Your class is being cancelled due to insufficient registration.
+- Your program is being cancelled due to insufficient registration.